mpuening/maven-archetypes/README.md

 Empty Application
 =================

-To create an empty application, run this command:
+To create an empty application with a test case, run this command:

 ```
 mvn archetype:generate \